andreasvc/disco-dop/docs/params.rst

 :neverblockre: do not prune nodes with label that match this regex
 :getestimates: compute & store context-summary estimates
 :useestimates: load & use estimates
+:binarized: when using ``mode='pcfg-bitpar-nbest'``, this option can be set to
+    ``False``, to disable the two auxiliary binarizations needed for Double-DOP.
 :dop: enable DOP mode (DOP reduction / double DOP)
 :packedgraph: use packed graph encoding for DOP reduction
 :usedoubledop: when True, use Double-DOP instead of DOP reduction